maxhillebr/freshfinds/my-first-react-app/README.md

 - Use "npm run build" for production ready code
 - Use "firebase deploy --only hosting" to deploy the new code
+- Use public to store images; Use img src="/your_image.svg" as path